-The future is always unpredictable, but if you study your target market, your competition and the past growth of your company, you can plan for future expansion.
+The future is always unpredictable.
+However, if you study your target market, your competition and your company’s past growth, you can plan for future expansion.
 The Small Business Administration (SBA) features a comprehensive guide to writing a business plan for growth.

-Before you start writing, review models from some successful companies.
+Before you start writing, review models from successful companies.

-With some homework, you can determine if your expansion opportunities lie in creating new products, adding more services, targeting a new market, opening new locations or going global, to name a few examples.
-Once you've identified your best options for growth, include them in your plan.
+With some homework, you can determine if your expansion opportunities lie in creating new products, adding more services, targeting a new market, opening new business locations or going global, to name a few examples.
+Once you’ve identified your best options for growth, include them in your plan.

 Your plan should include an assessment of your employees and a look at staffing requirements to meet your growth objectives.
 By assessing your own skills and those of your employees, you can determine how much growth can be accomplished with your present team.
-You'll also know when to start hiring additional people and what skill sets to look for in those new hires.
+You’ll also know when to ramp up the hiring process and what skill sets to look for in those new hires.

 Growing your business requires a targeted marketing effort.
 Be sure to outline how you will effectively market your business to encourage growth and how your marketing efforts will evolve as you grow.

-Advice from other business owners who have had successful growth can be the ultimate tool in writing your growth plan.
+Advice from other business owners who have enjoyed successful growth can be the ultimate tool in writing your growth plan.